zuanfilm/Krea2-Prompt-Director/docs/roadmap.md

-Krea2-Prompt-Director development prioritizes depth over feature quantity.
+VizClick development prioritizes depth over feature quantity.
 Each release should make creative direction easier, not simply add more options.
 Each version must create a usable creative improvement.
 Version 0.1 — First Light 💡